2U1/Qwen2-VL-Finetune/README.md

 | **Reward functions**      | `src/train/reward_funcs.py` | Add any function that ends with `_reward`.
 The training script picks them up automatically. |
 | **Custom system prompts** | `src/constants.py`          | Append your own prompt strings here.                                                        |

-You could start training using this script.
+You could start training using this script.<br>
+Before training, **Please check the dataset format once more.** The format is a bit different from other training methods.

 ```bash
 bash scripts/finetune_grpo.sh